 ESL Master's Degree Programs

 A master's degree in English as a Second Language (ESL) would be vital if you are interested in teaching the language to students who have another primary language.
 Find out the prerequisites and course requirements for this master's degree, and read about the online course options.
-Schools offering Teaching ESL degrees can also be found in these popular choices.

 What is an ESL Master's Degree Program?